INVECAS Technologies

 Acquisition in 2002

 Antrim Design Systems specializes in the development and marketing of portable mixed-signal intellectual property, design software, and expert design services tailored for telecom, multimedia, and consumer products.
-The company focuses on automating the design of high-performance analog and mixed-signal integrated circuits.
-By employing a top-down methodology, Antrim provides libraries, design tools, and services that enhance efficiency in the design process, enabling capabilities that were previously unattainable in the industry.
+The company focuses on automating the design of high-performance analog and mixed-signal integrated circuits through innovative methodologies.
+By providing a suite of libraries, design tools, and services, Antrim enhances the efficiency of integrated circuit design, enabling clients to achieve levels of productivity that were previously unattainable.

 Acquisition in 2002